 Remuneration from/to Authors

 Since Jnanadeepa wants to foster free research and knowledge, we do not make any payment to the writers.
-Nor do we receive any payment from them for the publication of articles.
-We believe that knowledge has to be free, following the vision of sage, Rabindranath Tagore.
+Nor do we receive any payment from the authors for the publication of articles.
+We firmly hold that knowledge has to be free, following the vision of sage, Rabindranath Tagore.

 Open Access Policy